dks53/shopping-cart/README.md

 ## Configuring Sales Tax Rates

-You'd like to share your code with stores in other locations as well, but different municipalities use different sales tax rates.
-You can now configure the tax via the ".env" file.
+If you'd like to share your code with stores in other locations as well, but different municipalities use different sales tax rates, you can now configure the tax via the ".env" file.

 Click on the .env file and set the tax to your state/munucipality's tax rate and save the file before running the program.